• Visit

 7. The Treaty Tree

-Local historian May Francis Heath related the story that William G. Butler, the founder of Saugatuck, used this maple tree onĀ as a meeting place with local Indigenous chiefs to negotiate land-use and other issues.
+Local historian May Francis Heath related the story that William G. Butler, the founder of Saugatuck, met under this maple tree with local Indigenous chiefs to negotiate land-use and other issues.
 In 1890, Mrs. Heath blocked the cutting of the tree by village workers by sitting under it, with baby in arms, until the tree cutters grew weary of her protest and moved on.

 Contact